 The Pevny-Turrini Alpensaga Archive

-The collection consists of 20 cardboard boxes with materials on the genesis of the scripts to the TV series “Alpensaga” (Alpine Saga) by Wilhelm Pevny and Peter Turrini.
+The collection contains materials on the genesis of the scripts to the TV series “Alpensaga” (Alpine Saga) by Wilhelm Pevny and Peter Turrini.
 Photographs and press documentation of “Alpensaga” are included in Peter Turrini's pre-mortem bequest.

 Time period: 1972–1979

-Original screenplays, treatments, drafts and materials for the episodes one to six of “Alpensaga“ (Premieres between 1976–1980) as well as the television film “The Farmer and the Millionaire“ (Premiere 1977).
+Original screenplays, treatments, drafts and materials for the episodes one to six of “Alpensaga“ (Premieres between 1976–1980), television film “The Farmer and the Millionaire“ (Premiere 1977).

 Peter Turrini was born on September 26, 1944 in St. Margarethen in the region of Carinthia – he was one of three sons – and spent his childhood in Maria Saal.
 His mother, Elsa, had moved from Styria to Carinthia, his father was an Italian immigrant who ran an art carpenter workshop in Maria Saal.